Takao-KONDO/va-simple-expires/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-He is an fork of Simple Expires by which Mr. abmcr was created.
+This is an fork of Simple Expires by which Mr. abmcr was created.
 Simple plugin which can set up the term of validity of a report.

 == Description ==

-He is an fork of Simple Expires by which Mr. abmcr was created.
+This is an fork of Simple Expires by which Mr. abmcr was created.
 Simple plugin which can set up the term of validity of a report.

 == Installation ==